PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 07:56:12
+Last updated: 2024-04-06 07:56:45
-Random Quote: When Barney overhears that Ted and Robin have a secret to reveal at the wedding reception, he begins to guess what it might be. - Lily Aldrin
+Random Quote: All due respect, sir, isn't that a lot of firepower to aim at a country most Americans can't find on a map? - Pepper Potts